-When it comes to accommodation, couch-surfing or hosted airbnbs (we’re not supporters of non-hosted/shared airbnbs where you stay with locals can be a great way to get an introduction to a new place from the local point of view.
+When it comes to accommodation, couch-surfing or hosted Airbnb (we’re not supporters of non-hosted/shared Airbnb where you stay with locals can be a great way to get an introduction to a new place from the local point of view.
 And they’re usually far cheaper than bland chain hotels.

-These kind of adaptations can be made to any kind of trip – you don’t need to be travelling for months on end to adopt a more responsible type of travel.
+This kind of adaptation can be made to any kind of trip – you don’t need to be travelling for months on end to adopt a more responsible type of travel.

 For anyone who may be just starting to consider how to travel more responsibly, do you have any advice on how to approach your travel planning?

 A great place to start is our Sustainable Travel Resources.
-Definitely grab a guide book / e-guide / read up on where you are going *before* you head there as this will help understand the history, places and cultural norms of the place.
-Even places that we think of as being quite similar to home can have different cultural practices and a little respect of these goes a long way, as does a few words of the local language.
+Definitely grab a guidebook / e-guide / read up on where you are going *before* you head there as this will help understand the history, places and cultural norms of the place.
+Even places that we think of as being quite similar to home can have different cultural practices and a little respect for these goes a long way, as does a few words of the local language.

-Plastic waste has already become a huge problems in many countries, but especially developing ones.
-We never travel without our refillable water bottles, our Steripen water filter (great for trekking or countries where you need to treat the tap water), metal straws and re-usable bags.
+Plastic waste has already become a huge problem in many countries, but especially developing ones.
+We never travel without our refillable water bottles, our Steripen water filter (great for trekking or countries where you need to treat the tap water), metal straws and reusable bags.
 Small efforts like this go a long way if more of us do them.

 Ellie, you’ve visited more than 40 countries.
 Where is your favourite place to travel and where is still on your bucket list?